Creating a Least-Privilege Monitoring User in Zalando Postgres Operator

 - createdb

 Postgres has a built-in role for this called pg_monitor.
-But the operator's user creation doesn't let you create a user that ONLY has this role and nothing else.
+But the operator's user creation doesn't let you create a user that only has this role and nothing else.

-Look, if someone gets hold of monitoring credentials, they shouldn't be able to do any damage.
-They shouldn't be able to:
+If someone gets hold of monitoring credentials, they shouldn't be able to do any damage.
+They shouldn't be able to change data, drop tables, create databases, or see customer information.
 They should only see metrics.

-That's the whole point of least privilege - limit the blast radius if something goes wrong.
+That's least privilege: limit the damage if something goes wrong.

-Finding a Solution
+Finding a solution

-Step 1: Store the Password in Azure Key Vault
+Step 1: Store the password in Azure Key Vault

 Step 2: Create an External Secret